jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Are you happy?
 On the outside, Westerners have flashy products, full employment, and stable politics.
 On the inside, our middle-class deals with stagnate wages, crushing debts, antisocial behavior, political hatred, climate change.
 We have the freedom to vote Left or Right, moderate and extreme, and we've tried them all, but none have helped.

 This book argues our unhappiness is a sign of a bigger problem.
 Our ideologies are very outdated.
-They were created in the Industrial Age, and since 1970, we've been in the Computer Age.
-Our ideologies are holding us back, which is causing our frustrating lifestyles and growing social problems.
+Conservatism, Progressivsm, Socialism, and all the rest, were created in the Industrial Age, and since 1970, we've been in the Computer Age.
+Our own political beliefs cause our frustrating lifestyles and growing social problems.
 We need a new philosophy—one created to harness the remarkable potential of electronic tools.

 Here it is.
 Its big lesson is this.
-The middle-class has to step up and use digital technology to solve our own problems.
+The Computer Age greatly empower individuals.
+If the middle-class step ups, we can solve our own problems in a era of mass collaboration.
 If we don't, we'll keep suffering the pains of civilization running on old ideological fumes.

 # Table of Contents